OpenTechSchool/html-css-beginners/core/portfolio-2.md

 When elements are positioned outside of the normal flow, they can overlap other elements.
 The z-index property specifies the stack order of an element (which element should be placed in front of, or behind, the others).
 What make it possible is: z-index: n°pixel.

 Knowing all that, create your own home page!
+If you want to learn more about positioning, [check this demo out](http://www.barelyfitz.com/screencast/html-training/css/positioning/)